 Outside Agencies Use of Facilities:

 Forsyth Tech facilities will gradually be allowed for use by outside groups as the Governor begins to open the state fully.
 Interested parties should contact the appropriate personnel at each location to schedule the use of Forsyth Tech meeting space.
 Groups using Forsyth Tech property may be limited in capacity size based on the need for social distancing.
 Forsyth Tech, following CDC guidelines, requires wearing face coverings, washing hands regularly for at least 20 seconds, or if that is not available, using hand sanitizer with at least 60% alcohol.
 The use of facilities is subject to change based on the needs of the college and/or the COVID-19 pandemic concerns.

 Guidelines for Meetings and Travel

 Minimize non-essential travel.
 Check the CDC’s Traveler’s Health Notices for the latest guidance.
 If an employee must travel, practice self-monitoring.
-If an employee experiences COVID-related symptom while traveling, he/she should notify his/her direct supervisor immediately and contact a healthcare provider, if needed.
-Out of an abundance of caution, Forsyth Tech is requiring employees who travel to any international location to complete the Travel Form before they depart the country.
+If an employee experiences COVID-related symptoms while traveling, they should notify their direct supervisor immediately and contact a healthcare provider if needed.
+Out of an abundance of caution, Forsyth Tech requires employees and students who travel to any international location to complete the Travel Form before they depart the country.

 All employees should understand how to prevent and slow the spread of the COVID-19.

-Students, employees, and visitors to Forsyth Tech should be able to answer “no” to the following questions prior to reporting to campus:
+Students, employees, and visitors to Forsyth Tech should be able to answer “no” to the following questions before reporting to campus:

-If the answer to any of the questions is “yes “please email email@example.com immediately for further instructions.
+If the answer to any questions is “yes, “please email email@example.com immediately for further instructions.

 - Do you have a fever (what is your temperature at last check)?